hazelcast/big-data-benchmark/trade-monitor/README.md

 $ rm -r ~/big/*
 ```

-The Kafka topic metadata is stored in ZooKeeper so you don't have to
+This deletes the topic as well, you have to re-create it.
-re-create it.